bommab14358/Disaster-Response-Pipeline/README.md

     - Data is vectorized as N-grams and the frequency are adjusted for TFIDF
     - Output from TFIDF N-gram vectorization is filtered to include only top

+### Modelling Pipeline
+RandomForest Classifier is used for classifying the messages into the multi-label output i.e. one message belonging to more than one category.
+Pipeline outputs the Accuracy, Precision, Recall and F1 score for the overall model and for each category

 ## Instructions: